-Children who initially require intravenous therapy should be considered for intravenous to oral/enteral switch as soon as there is evidence of clinical improvement, and they are able to tolerate oral/enteral therapy.
+Children who initially require intravenous therapy should be considered for intravenous to oral switch as soon as there is evidence of clinical improvement, and they are able to tolerate oral therapy.
 (See CHQ-GDL-01057 Antimicrobial Treatment: Early intravenous to oral switch - Paediatric Guideline).

-Five days of total antibiotics is an appropriate duration for most children14.
-GP review is recommended at the cessation of antibiotics.
+Five to seven days of total antibiotics is an appropriate duration for most children.